3Dpass/swap/README.md

 2024 - This project is part of 3DPass initiative, which stands for global support of [3DPRC-2 tokenization standard](https://github.com/3Dpass/whitepaper/blob/main/3DPRC-2.md).
 The app is deployed on The Ledger of Things [mainnet](https://github.com/3Dpass/3DP) - [here](https://swap.3dpscan.io)

 The main difference between The Ledger of Things DEX and some standard `AssetConversion` Substrate pallet inteegration comes down to [3DPRC-2](https://github.com/3Dpass/whitepaper/blob/main/3DPRC-2.md) tokenization standard support.
 There is a [poscanAssets](https://github.com/3Dpass/3DP/tree/main/pallets/poscan-assets) pallet implemented into The Ledger of Things, which allows for dealing with both conventional Fungible tokens and 3DPRC-2 objects share-tokens.
-Whereas, the standard integration of the `AssetConversion` pallet leverages two instances of the `Assets` pallet supporting just regular Fungible Tokens only.
+Whereas, the standard integration of the `AssetConversion` pallet leverages two instances of the `Assets` pallet supporting regular Fungible Tokens only.

 ### Compare:
 - Standard `AssetConversion` Substrate pallet implementation: